UPDATED – August 2022

 Not much can be said of Disney’s trio of gentle, forward-facing Intamin Half-Pipes other than that they seem to check a “flat ride box” more than a “coaster box.”
 The coasters make sufficiently thrilling (if short in duration) complements to the 3 small Toy Story areas they call home, and are quite charming with their oversized HotWheels orange trackbeds.

-Despite being built for Mickey’s-identity-crisis-kiddieland, Goofy’s Barnstormer fits comfortably in the much-improved, Dumbo-themed neighborhood of New Fantasyland.
-The first of Disney’s kiddie coasters, we have Barnstormer to thank for the trend of teeny-tiny gentle coasters in parks where the coasters were already pretty gentle to begin with.
+Despite being built for Mickey’s identity-crisis-kiddieland, Goofy’s Barnstormer fits comfortably in the improved, Dumbo-themed neighborhood of New Fantasyland.
+The first of Disney’s kiddie coasters, we have Barnstormer to thank for the trend of gentle little coasters in parks where the coasters were already pretty gentle to begin with.

-For all the intellectual properties Disney now maintains, it’s surreal to think that they once built an entire roller coaster and named it after a supporting character from a Saturday morning cartoon.
-Gadget’s Go Coaster is a memorable precursor to other larger-than-life attractions found at Toy Story Land – it’s a coaster where you ride in vehicles fashioned from acorns over a track and structure made of household objects.
+For all the intellectual properties Disney maintains, it’s surreal to think that they once named an entire roller after a supporting character from a Saturday morning cartoon.
+Gadget’s Go Coaster is a memorable precursor to the larger-than-life attractions found at Toy Story Land – it’s a coaster where you ride in vehicles fashioned from acorns over a track and structure made of household objects.
 The coaster, like much of Toontown, still charms despite needing a facelift – we’re curious to see how Anaheim’s will look when ToonTown reopens in 2023.

 Our survey of Disney kiddie coasters now takes us to Flounder’s Fish Coaster – Tokyo DisneySea’s original coaster.
-Yes, for almost 5 years, “The World’s Most Beautiful” and/or “World’s Best” park as it’s often called, had only a kiddie coaster (from Togo, no less) making up its coaster collection.
+For almost 5 years, “The World’s Most Beautiful” and/or “World’s Best” park, as it’s often called, had only a kiddie coaster (from Togo, no less) making up its coaster collection.
 The ride itself is cute and thoughtfully manicured like the rest of Tokyo DisneySea, and fortunately a more substantial coaster entry did arrive in time for the park’s 5th anniversary (more on that later).

-Powered coaster fans rejoice: Disneyland Paris’ Casey Jr. is a rare Vekoma powered family coaster with impressive length and lovely views of Le Pays des Contes de Fées (Paris’ Storybook Land Canal Boats – the original Disneyland attractions were a great choice to update and introduce to Disneyland Paris).
-Fun fact: Casey Jr. was also the first “coaster” to employ onboard audio – something that no new Disney coaster is seemingly complete without.
+Powered coaster fans rejoice: Disneyland Paris’ Casey Jr. is a rare Vekoma powered coaster with impressive length and lovely views of Le Pays des Contes de Fées (Paris’ Storybook Land Canal Boats).
+Fun fact: Casey Jr. was also the first coaster to employ onboard audio – something that no new Disney coaster is seemingly complete without.

 We’re now deep in Disney’s “kiddie coaster gray area” – everything smaller or more gentle than this is definitely a kiddie coaster, right?
-Is there such a thing as a launched kiddie coaster?
-At Disney’s Hollywood Studios, we find the answer to be an emphatic “yes.”
-Still more gentle than your average Vekoma roller skater (thanks to Mack engineering out every vestige of a G-force), this adorable, over-sized monorail of a ride has about the same force threshold as sitting on your couch at home – only much cuter.
+Still more gentle than your average Vekoma roller skater (thanks to Mack engineering out every vestige of a G-force), this adorable, over-sized monorail of a ride has about the same force threshold as sitting on your couch at home.
+At least its cute.

-Spots 19 & 20 on our list are *almost* interchangeable enough that they could’ve shared a spot, but anyone who’s ridden both Paris’ Indiana Jones and Tokyo’s Raging Spirits will tell you that we have two very different experiences here despite the rides being technically identical.
+Spots 21 & 22 are very similar, but anyone who’s ridden both Paris’ Indiana Jones and Tokyo’s Raging Spirits will tell you that they’re two very different experiences despite being basically identical.
 Indiana Jones et le Temple du Peril was a hasty, budgetary push to give the failing EuroDisney resort a thrill ride.
-Atmospherically the ride has improved over time, with foliage growth and updated scenery pieces, and its delightful pacing and surprising forces have helped Indy shed its former identity of cheapness and laziness.
+Atmospherically the ride has improved over time, with foliage growth and updated scenery pieces, and its delightful pacing and surprising forces have helped Indy shed its former identity of cheap laziness.

-Both Indy Paris and Raging Spirits are clones of an unlikely subject – an extended Pinfari traveling looper.
-Nevertheless, Paris (and to a greater degree, Tokyo) proved you could do a lot to elevate a seemingly mundane coaster experience.
-Far from the quick n’ dirty motivations that built Indians Jones et le Temple du Peril, Raging Spirits was just a victory lap in (let’s call it a “victory loop”) for the immensely successful Tokyo DisneySea park.
-Never much a coaster resort from the get-go, a compact looper to complement Tokyo Disney’s commanding lineup of dark rides and entertainment was just what they needed to cover all the bases – complete with a substantially higher theming budget than what EuroDisney could afford for Indy at the time.
+Both Indy and Raging Spirits are clones of an unlikely subject – an extended Pinfari traveling looper.
+Nevertheless, Paris (and to a greater degree, Tokyo) proved you could do a lot to elevate an otherwise modesr coaster experience.
+Far from the quick n’ dirty motivation that built Indians Jones et le Temple du Peril, Raging Spirits was just a victory lap (let’s call it a “victory loop”) for the immensely successful Tokyo DisneySea.
+Never much a coaster resort to begin with, a compact looper to complement Tokyo Disney’s commanding lineup of dark rides and entertainment was just what they needed to cover all the bases – complete with a substantially higher theming budget than what EuroDisney could afford for Indy at the time.
 A con for Raging Spirts, however, would be its bulky, modified restraints and consequent height maximum – Indy’s standard Intamin restraints offer riders a bit more freedom.

-Though this little ride gets some hate for having poor throughput (though respectable for a typical park, even Walt Disney Studio’s relatively low attendance is too much for it) Crush’s Coaster is an underrated gem.
-If you can look past an obscene queue that endeavors to mar the overall experience, Crush is a surprisingly potent thrill ride and an impressive repackaging of what is, for the most part, a standard Maurer Spinner.
-Everything between the 1st and 2nd lift of Crush’s Coaster is worth the trouble alone.
+Though this little ride gets some hate for having poor hourly capacity (though respectable for a typical park, even Walt Disney Studio’s relatively low attendance is too much for it), Crush’s Coaster is an underrated gem.
+If you can look past an obscene queue times threatening to mar the whole experience, Crush is a surprisingly potent thrill ride and an impressive repackaging of what is, for the most part, a standard Maurer Spinner.
+Everything between the 1st and 2nd lift of Crush’s Coaster alone is worth the trouble.

 17. Big Thunder Mountain Railroad – Magic Kingdom

 Here’s where the race gets a little tighter – all of the Thunder Mountains and Space Mountains can start to run together, so we may split a few hairs with our ranking.
-We want to make clear that Big Thunder Mountain in Orlando isn’t a bad ride, per se, but that it’s biggest problem is that the other Big Thunder Mountains exist.
+We want to make clear that Big Thunder Mountain in Orlando isn’t a bad ride, per se: its biggest problem is that the other Big Thunder Mountains exist.
 Undermaintained scenery and an anticlimactic final 3rd are the main culprits – plus the harsh Florida weather just isn’t kind to the ride’s paint and landscaping (or lack thereof, in some cases).

 16. Space Mountain – Magic Kingdom

-To echo that thought, again, there’s no denying that a ride like the original Space Mountain isn’t a good ride; it simply just isn’t what it could be.
-Space always deserves points for blazing a trail of indoor coasters – a ripple effect still felt to this day worldwide – and it also deserves recognition of its totally unique layout which will remind riders of Matterhorn Bobsleds, only in a giant dark basement.
+To echo the previous thought, there’s no denying that a ride like the original Space Mountain is a good ride; it simply isn’t what it could be.
+Space always deserves points for blazing a trail of indoor coasters – a ripple effect still felt to this day worldwide – and it also deserves recognition for its unique layouts reminiscent of Matterhorn Bobsleds.
 While Orlando’s Big Thunder could use a touch of polish, Space Mountain could use a gallon: the vehicles, the station, the queue, the showbuilding – the list of things that need to be totally reimagined or totally removed on Space Mountain goes on and on.
 The good news?
 With TRON on the horizon, Space Mountain may finally be allowed to take a substantial sabbatical wherein the ride is finally brought to the 21st century.